andkret/Cookbook/sections/03-AdvancedSkills.md

 The second streaming method is at most once.
 At most once means that it's okay to drop some information, to drop some messages.

-But it's important that a message is only only processed once as a maximum.
+But it's important that a message is only processed once as a maximum.

 A example for this is event processing.
 Some event is happening and that